pjtunstall/spotify-scraper/README.md

 Store them in one object to make it easier to catch discrepancies.

-### Tests

-Unit tests, some basic reality checks, etc., especially before making any modifications.

 ### Compiled language

-The program could be rewritten in a compiled language, such as Go or Rust, for better performance (speed) and for the convenience of being able to share it by just sharing an executable file.
-(Python is an interpreted language, like JavaScript, so it needs a runtime environment too.)
+The program could be rewritten in Go or Rust, for the better performance, type-safety, thread-safety, error handling, and for the convenience of being able to share it by just sharing an executable file.

-Go is generally faster that JavaScript and Python, and Rust fastest of all.

-That said, the main limiting factor seems to be the network and how many requests Spotify's own server is able and willing to process per unit of time.
+That said, regarding performance, the main limiting factor seems to be the network and how many requests Spotify's own server is able and willing to process per unit of time.

 ### Benchmarking

 Benchmark before and after any performance-related experiment.

+### Extend to other streaming services

+See how they present price data and how the program could be generalized.
+At present, many individual quirks of Spotify are dealt with as special cases, but some of could be parametrized; e.g. if every provider has its own list of which countries use USD, those lists could be imported and applied at the relevant place.

+Of course, if a company provided an API to access the data directly, this would simplify things.

 ### Respect the Robots